emagiz/emdocs/mds/microlearning/expert-solution-architecture-determining-needed-memory.md

 - When you exceed such a threshold you should upgrade (or downgrade) your memory in consultation with your partner manager
 - Overhead for OS and support functionality (auto-healing, alerting, monitoring) needs to be taken into account
 - Calculating memory can be challenging.
 Always confer with others before taking action
-- You can compare your calculations with the calculations of eMagiz.
+- You can compare your calculations with the calculations of eMagiz
+- The calculations and logic described below are applicable for the Messaging, API Gateway and Event Streaming pattern

 ##### Solution